eclipse-tractusx/sig-architecture/docs/decision-records/0001_identity-hub_and_issuer-service.md

 The issuer service should support the following features without delegation to or reliance on external, proprietary services:

-- VC creation
+- credential creation
 - VC signing
 - VC revocation
-- did management
+- DID management
 - key management
 - implement the DCP protocol